CtrlK

 Trigger Term Quality

 Includes strong natural trigger terms that users would actually say: 'user research plan', 'interview guide', 'usability test', 'survey design', 'research questions'.
-These cover multiple common variations of user research activities.
+These cover multiple common variations of how users would phrase requests in this domain.

 3 / 3